· Compliance · 11 min read

 When an inspector finds a drum that is 95 days old, they are not just recording a single 5-day overage.
 They are looking for a pattern.

-The systemic multiplier: If an inspector finds one container 5 days over the limit, they will audit every other container in the facility.
-If ten containers show similar patterns, the facility faces ten separate violations — each assessed at up to $93,058 per day (as of January 8, 2025).
-The theoretical maximum exposure for a facility with ten non-compliant drums held 30 days over the limit is:
+How exposure can compound: If an inspector finds one container 5 days over the limit, the review often expands to other containers in the facility.
+Ten containers with the same issue can mean ten separate violations, each assessed at up to $93,058 per day (as of January 8, 2025).
+For illustration, the theoretical maximum exposure for ten non-compliant drums held 30 days over the limit is:

 10 violations × $93,058/day × 30 days = $27.9 million in potential penalties